 5. The line for the Catacombs is bigger

-Line up for the Catacombs early (unless you can figure out the French website).
+Line up for the Catacombs early, unless you have skip the line tickets which weren’t available when we visisted.
 Only a certain number of people can be within the Catacombs at one time.
 We arrived just before 9:00am to make it in the first group.

 6. Maps are useful, even at a cemetery

 Lesson learnt once again at the Pere Lachaise cemetery.
-It’s so much bigger than I thought and there are so may graves to go and see, if you’re into that kind of thing.
-Jim Morrison, Chopin, Oscar Wilde, Paris seems to be the burial place of choice for artists.
+It’s so much bigger than I thought, and there are so many graves to go and see if you’re into that kind of thing.
+Jim Morrison, Chopin, and Oscar Wilde – Paris seems to be the burial place of choice for artists.

 Be sure to look up some of the great guides online to see if you want to go to Pere Lachaise, and PRINT THE MAP.